kimptoc/wowactivityfeed/readme.txt

 TODO
-- only one callback from armory load - when all received and saved... - re-run tests
+- only save latest armory info just keep deltas for old versions

+- one broken test :(

-- able to armory load specific guilds/members - speed up showing info when new items added
+- able to do armory load for specific guilds/members - speed up showing info when new items added

 - diff handling of changes for guild members, guild/member achievements and other array based things
 - some members not being found, but listed in history... perhaps where not been played for a while...